-Analyzing the website can help publishers to understand their target audience and behaviour so that the website can be optimized with the customer journey to suit the special interests and needs of users.
-Optimizing user journeys can drive conversion increment, as users are more likely to buy a product/service when their experience with the brand is highly relevant and personal.
+Analyzing the website can help publishers understand their target audience and behavior so that the website can be optimized with the customer journey to suit the special interests and needs of users.

 Let’s take a look at a few things every Google Analytics report consists of for digital publishers.